On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Introduction

 \section{Introduction}

 Investigating complex $L$-functions is an important and active area of number theory.
-More precisely, we are interested in the special values of $L$-functions, since several conjectures in number theory, including the Bloch-Kato conjectures, describe important arithmetic data in terms of special (critical) values of $L$-functions.
-One of the most important tools for understanding the critical values of complex $L$-functions is constructing and studying $p$-adic avatars of these $L$-functions, i.e., $p$-adic $L$-functions.
-A $p$-adic $L$-function is a measure or a distribution on $\Zp^{\times}$, that interpolates critical values of a given complex $L$-function.
-Note that by a $p$-adic measure, we mean an element in the Iwasawa algebra $E\otimes\OO_{E}[[T]]$ (or in $E \otimes \OO_{E}[[\Zp^{\times}]]$), where $E$ is a finite extension of $\Qp$ and $\OO_E$ is its ring of integers.
-Furthermore, a distribution is a power series in the distribution space $\HH_{E,w}(\Zp^\times)$, where $w\geq 0$ is a real number, such that it has growth $O(\log^{w}_{p})$.
-See Section \ref{patchsec2} for the details.
-In practice, constructing an analytic $p$-adic $L$-function can be a difficult task.
-Moreover, currently, there are a large number of $L$-functions for which the $p$-adic analogue is not known.
-In \cite{CW}, for $p$-ordinary Bianchi modular form $\Psi$, Loeffler and Williams constructed a $p$-adic measure $\Las_{p}(\Psi)$ which interpolates the critical $L$-values of the Asai $L$-function attached to $\Psi$.
-We will outline their work in more detail later in the introduction.
-This article addresses the next natural step of constructing a $p$-adic $L$-function when $\Psi$ is $p$-non-ordinary.
+More precisely, we are interested in the special values of $L$-functions, since several conjectures in number theory, including the Bloch--Kato conjecture, describe important arithmetic data in terms of the special (critical) values of $L$-functions.
+One of the most important tools for understanding the critical values of complex $L$-functions is the construction and study of the $p$-adic avatars of these $L$-functions, i.e., $p$-adic $L$-functions.
+A one-variable $p$-adic $L$-function is a measure or a distribution on $\Zp^{\times}$ that interpolates critical values of a given complex $L$-function.
+Using the Amice transform, we can associate a $p$-adic measure with a power series in the Iwasawa algebra $E\otimes\OO_{E}[[T]]$ (or in $E \otimes \OO_{E}[[\Zp^{\times}]]$), where $E$ is a finite extension of $\Qp$ and $\OO_E$ is its ring of integers.
+Similarly, for $w\in\RR_{\geq 0}$, a \emph{$w$-tempered} distribution can be associated with a power series in the distribution space $\HH_{E,w}\subset E[[T]]$, with unbounded denominators and growth $O(\log^{w}_{p})$.
+See Section \ref{patchsec2} for details about $\HH_{E,w}$.